onionhoney/cs32-hw3-test/README.md

 ---

-### DISCLAIMER
+## DISCLAIMER

 This test implements most of the requirements as specified in the project specification, along with additional components to test your project more thoroughly.

 However, passing this test does not guarantee that your code is entirely correct or will pass Smallberg's tests.
 It serves merely as a reassurance that your code is correct.
 It might also produce output helpful for debugging your code.

+The test code itself does not contain any valid solution or description thereof for the problem set to the best of the authors' knowledge, and the authors will not post test data if it is a part of the assignment.

 The code itself is written by mortals, and therefore it might contain bugs.
-If you are pretty sure your code is correct, but does not pass the test, please create an issue, or send an email to the author with a simple explanation as to why the test is not working.
+If you are pretty sure your code is correct, but does not pass the test, please create an issue, or send an email to the authors with a simple explanation as to why the test is not working.

 Because the test might automatically clean up itself after